 Marmaris, once a sleepy fishing town has been transformed into Turkey's largest yacht marina.
-Travellers swarm to this area to join Marmaris cruises to Greece, down to Fethiye and to the nearby bays.
-Situated in between a stunning natural harbour and towering pine-clad mountains, this picturesque resort location is a must-see in Turkey.
-The town offers the best of old and new with its family fun aqua park or the notable Marmaris castle (now Marmaris museum).
-Eminent for its nightlife, arguably the best in the southern coast, Marmaris is home to a long list of bars and clubs that will have you partying till all hours of the morning.
+Travelers swarm to this area to join Marmaris cruises to Greece, down to Fethiye, and to the nearby bays.
+Situated between a stunning natural harbor and towering pine-clad mountains, this picturesque resort location is a must-see in Turkey.
+The town offers the best of old and new with its family-fun aqua park or the notable Marmaris castle (now Marmaris Museum).
+Eminent for its nightlife, arguably the best on the southern coast, Marmaris is home to a long list of bars and clubs that will have you partying till all hours of the morning.

 There are numerous places where you can do short courses to learn to dive at a low cost depending on the season or perhaps try a relaxing Turkish bath and massage at Armutalan Haman.
-Or simply enjoy the good food and great wine that line the marina in an array of different restaurants and cafes.
+Or simply enjoy the excellent food and great wine that line the marina in various restaurants and cafes.

 How to Get to Marmaris